3rd Grade Social Studies

 -

-• Stories were used to teach lessons, to explain things, and to pass along history.
+• Stories were an important part of the cultures of Michigan Indians. • Stories were used to teach lessons, to explain things, and to pass along history. • Stories were passed down through time.

 -

-• The French and American Indians interacted in many ways.
-For example, they traded with each other, they sometimes married each other, and they learned from each other.
+• About 500 years ago explorers from the continent of Europe were looking for trade routes to China. • Explorers from the country of France began exploring in the Great Lakes region. • The French and American Indians interacted in many ways.
+For example, they traded with each other, they sometimes married each other, and they learned from each other. • Fur-trading between the French and the American Indians grew. • The country of Britain became interested in the fur trade.

 -